THERAPY SERVICESTRAINING SCHOOL

 Think of the Mark Twain quote about never working a day again by doing a job you love.
 If you’re happy in your career, then it really doesn’t feel like work.
 OK, you’ll have some challenging days, but the fulfilment you gain from doing meaningful work will keep your compass steady and sure and on track.
 It can help to remember your purpose and keep your eyes on the horizon as you navigate these changes.

 If you’re feeling stuck and could benefit from talking through your thoughts and feelings with a trained professional, then get in touch with us.
-We have therapy sessions available seven days a week from our centres in Clapham and Tooting – and we continue to offer sessions remotely via phone or online video.
+We have therapy sessions available seven days a week from our centres in Clapham and Tooting – and we continue to offer sessions remotely via phone or video.
 Call 020 8673 4545 or email [email protected]

 Karen Dempsey